 The Motte and Bailey, Round the Houses, Close, Biscuit Crumb and Field Edge Trails, with links to the Clyde Walkway.

-The Round and About, White'll, Burnside, Love and Landscape, and Newark Trails with links to National Cycle Route 74 and the Avon Water.
+The Round and About, White'll, Round the Newark, Round the Stanes, and Burnside Trails with links to National Cycle Route 74 and the Avon Water.

 Working to establish a lively community museum for the historic market town of Strathaven

 Protecting wildlife and restoring ecosystems across Scotland's land and seas.

 Interested in protecting the Falls of Clyde and the surrounding landscape

 Encouraging the protection and study of historic parks, gardens and designed landscapes

 Promotion of healthier lifestyles through physical exercise and improved diet

 Encourages the research of genealogy and general interests of Lanarkshire